VictorOrtegaGomez/SSOO2/P1/README.md

 - **daemonBackup**

-In order to clean our project folder we can also make use of the Makefile file.
+In order to clean our project folder we can also make use of the **Makefile** file.
 We can do this with:

 > make clean

 `exec`, `obj`, `log.txt`, `estudiantes` will be completed deleted if they existed.

-After every file compilation is done we can execute the project with:
+After every source file compilation is done, execution can be started with:

 > make run